WolfpackPSS/wolfpackpss.github.io/_posts/2016-12-31-history-pf-the-pack-prinz-eugen-pt-1.md

 ------------------------------------------------
 &nbsp;

-The trial was presided over by the honorary Gymnasiarch and Master of Games, known simply as Xin.
+The trial was presided over by the honorary Xin.
+Gymnasiarch and Master of Games.
 Justice Pro Tem.

 A trial of this magnitude was unheard of.
 The charges for war crimes were unprecedented.
-That there could be a crime greater than the widespread destruction and wholesale slaughter of war was unthinkable.
+That there could be a crime greater than the wholesale destruction and mass slaughter of war was unthinkable.
 &nbsp;

 This was not a trial in any conventional sense.